arhussain1/bank-tech-test/README.md

 I also need to store the account history, each time deposit or withdraw is called this needs to be logged somewhere using an logActivity method, I decided to keep this on the Statement class.

-##### Lets begin test driving our Statement class's logActivity method:
+##### Let's begin test-driving our Statement class's logActivity method:
 - It should take three parameters the amount and the action(deposit=credit or withdrawal=debit)
 - It should store this information in a hash as an element in an array on the Statement instance
-- Along with the amount and action information we also need the date stored aswell
+- Along with the amount and action information we also need the date stored as well
   - This will most likely be achieved using the Date class, we will need to mock this dependency

 Added notes:
-adding the date is a bit more complex as the Date class does not provide dates in dd/mm/yyyy format so we will need to create some addition methods to format the date.
+adding the date is a bit more complex as the Date class does not provide dates in dd/mm/yyyy format, so we will need to create some addition methods to format the date.
-  - create a makeTwoDigits method to add a 0 to 1 digit date numbers
+  - Create a makeTwoDigits method to add a 0 to 1 digit date numbers
   - use the Date class's getday, getMonth and getFullYear methods to format your date.
 - Using dependency injection for the date object I can inject a date string in order to test that the date is being saved.

-##### Now lets test drive the print statement
+##### Now let's test drive the print statement
 - It should simply iterate through each element of the activityLog array and log it to the console in the correct format
   - to test this, log a transaction using logActivity and then expect printStatement to return a string of the following format:
   ```